pprm11/contractor-api/docs/Insights.md

 * Make better depedency injection
 * Use openapi do define better the resources
 * Add to this docs a glosary and definition of the models
+* Move Http errors from service to controller